google/nogotofail/docs/supported_attacks.md

 Handlers write [WARNING], [ERROR] or [CRITICAL] security issues to the output log (-l) based on the their severity.

 ##Connection Handlers
-The available data handlers are available are:
+List of available connection handlers and output log messages generated:
 + droptls - Drops TLS connections but lets SSLv3 connections through
 + selfsigned - Attempts to MiTM using a self-signed certificate for the requested domain.
   Output log messages generated: